iprada/Circle-Map/TO_DO.md

 - During the realignment step check that that the soft-clipped reads have their mate inside the putative eccDNA bounda- ries

-- If there are only discordant readsin the realignment prior interval, sample 100 F1R2 reads and compute the standard deviation of the insert size.
-Then, create a realignment interval of 4 standard deviations of the insert size

 - When programming the insert size distribution estimation code warnings if the input bam is not queryname sorted

-- Take out some calculations from the down loops.
+- To check out: Take out all possible calculations from the down loops.
 The interval extension with the insert size for example.

 - Check why some realignment intervals are extremenly big

-- Load contig fasta in memory
 - Make a rescue round once Circle-Map has finished with the intervals were there are only soft-clipped reads.
-For read in the sc interval check that they do not have supplementary alignments and align them with bwa mem to the whole chromosome? or skip
+For read in the sc interval check that they do not have supplementary alignments and align them with bwa mem to the whole chromosome? or skip lonely soft-clipped reads